OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 Where should the data of the products be maintained and edited?

 Magento is the master of data:
-  Managing the catalog in Magento has the lowest impact on OpenERP.
+  Managing the catalog in Magento has the lowest impact on Odoo.
   Much information stay only on Magento
   (product attributes, images, links).
-  The categories of products are still imported in OpenERP for classification.
+  The categories of products are still imported in Odoo for classification.
-  However 2 related informations will be updated in OpenERP and exported to Magento:
+  However 2 related informations will be updated in Odoo and exported to Magento:

   * Available quantity in the stock
-  * Price of the products, based on the OpenERP pricelists (optionally)
+  * Price of the products, based on the Odoo pricelists (optionally)

-OpenERP is the master of data:
+Odoo is the master of data:
   As of today, the handling of the catalog in the connector has not been implemented
-  (it was in the version for OpenERP 6.1).
+  (it was in the version for Odoo 6.1).
   It is in the :doc:`/project/roadmap` though.

 Types of products